 Who is eligible to participate in Teach Dual Credit Indiana?

-Individuals who do not currently have a Master’s degree and/or are not currently teaching dual credit courses are encouraged to apply and may be served based on program availability.
+Due to program funding, priority registration each semester is given to individuals with a master’s degree who are currently teaching dual credit courses in the content area being sought.
+Individuals who do not currently have a master’s degree and/or are not currently teaching dual credit courses in the content area are encouraged to apply and will be served based on program availability.

 How many semesters are available for Teach Dual Credit Indiana?